 - Private wealth

 Salaries range from US$150,000 for a lawyer with four years’ PQE, to US$250,000 for senior associates.
 Partners’ profits are also comparable to US law firms.
-Income tax is just under 5%.
+There are no income taxes in Bermuda but there is a small payroll tax of around 5%.

 As with Cayman and BVI, you need a work permit to work as a lawyer in Bermuda.
 To obtain this you will need to be admitted in a Commonwealth jurisdiction as Bermuda law is common law.